uhm-coe/assist/_posts/2016-11-28-enter-field-placements-kapa-sis.markdown

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image16.png)

-*Ensure that the Start Term and End Term match the current semester*.
+*Ensure that the start and end term selections are for the semester you are currently working on*.
 Then click the blue Save button.
 You will be taken to the Student’s Placement (Overview) screen for this new placement.

 NOTES:

 - If you are going back to edit a placement, click the Show button record you want to edit.
 - Return to the Student’s Overview screen when you need to make additional placements for a candidate and repeat this step.
-- If a student has the same exact school and mentor from the previous semester, click Show next to that record, and update the End Term (see next step).

 ### Students Placement (Overview)